beebright - stock.adobe.com

 It is also worth pointing out that 55% of employees that intentionally shared data against company rules said their organisation didn’t provide them with the tools needed to share sensitive information securely.

-This implies that, while IT leaders seem to have low expectations of their employees when it comes to putting data at risk, they are failing to effectively provide the tools and training needed to prevent a data breach from happening in the first place.
+This implies that, while IT leaders seem to have low expectations of their employees when it comes to putting data at risk, they are failing to effectively provide the tools and training needed to prevent a data breach from happening in the place.

 What should organisations do now?

 So, how can organisations bridge the divide between employer and employee when it comes to data security?
-The answer lies in a combination of technology, workplace culture and training.
+The answer lies in a combination technology, workplace culture and training.

 The answer is not for the IT department to curb “reckless employee behaviour” by placing restrictions on how they handle data.
 This can have a negative effect on employee productivity, and any restrictions may be circumvented altogether if the user finds they are hindering their work.